GiuliaMaiello/Multi-tool-marine-metabarcoding-in-kelp-habitat-Maiello-et-al-2025/README.md

 D) **Figure4.R** : R script to generate all the venn diagrams of Figure 4.

-E) **Figure5.R** : R script to generate the bubble plot and nMDS of Figure 5 and for the associated statistical analysis.
+E) **Figure5_6.R** : R script to generate the bubble plot of Figure 5A and all the nMDS of Figure 5B and Figure 6 and for the associated statistical analysis.

-F) **Figure6.R** : R script to generate the four nMDS of Figure 6 and for all the associated statistical analysis.

-G) **CHNMS_coordinates_all_Sept2022** : Geographical coordinates for all the sampling sites.
+F) **CHNMS_coordinates_all_Sept2022** : Geographical coordinates for all the sampling sites.